Two Campuses: One Spirit

 White Hall (WH)

 Nursing, social work, and philosophy department offices are located here, as well as the Office of the Dean of Professional Studies.
 Satellite offices for the education department are also located here.
 The Ives Concert Hall on the first floor is often used for performances and large, all-campus lectures.
-The AccessAbility Services office is located on the lower level.
+The AccessAbility Services office and Women’s Center are located on the lower level.
 This level also contains viewing rooms and classrooms, houses Media Services, the Facilities Planning and Engineering department, the ceramics art studio, and the campus chapter of Roots & Shoots.

 Our woodsy campus, with its stretches of green lawn and great playing fields, offers a lot more than just a great place to take a nature walk or sling a Frisbee.
 These peaceful 364 acres harbor bustling student residences, a student Campus Center, an athletic stadium, a multi-purpose athletic facility and classrooms where everything from the marketing capabilities of the Internet Age to the dynamic nature of the American system of justice and law are taken apart and examined.
 The newest addition to the campus is the Visual and Performing Arts Center completed in 2015.
 The Westside Nature Preserve (WNP) is a 33-acre tract of land used as an educational and recreational resource for the university and the Greater Danbury region.
 With its diverse flora and fauna, the WNP serves as a laboratory for WCSU students.
 Trails are maintained year-round.
 The Ives Concert Park provides outdoor entertainment all summer.
 Managed by The Charles Ives Center for the Arts, this 40-acre site is used for outdoor events such as concerts and art shows.
 At the heart of this facility are a pond and a 2,500-square-foot gazebo used as a stage for performances.